List of Shameless (British TV series) characters: Micky Maguire

 Micky Maguire is a "paranoid, aggressive, violent, homosexual yet homophobe" who is a member of the Maguire family.
-He is erratic and obsessively licks the side of his mouth, which could be a tic and/or hint of a behavioral disorder.
+He is erratic and obsessively licks the side of his mouth, which could be a tic and/or hint of a behavioural disorder.
 Despite his aggressive, exaggerated personality, he is mentally weak and often runs away at the first sign of trouble.
 Although his father Paddy Maguire (Sean Gilder) often shows him disrespect and is violent towards him, Paddy still loves his son.
 Micky is the most idealistic of his family, and the most loyal to his parents.
 In spite of Paddy's lack of faith in him, Micky was the one who tracked down Paddy after he was shot and left for dead.
 Micky appeared in 84 episodes in total.

 When Micky initiates a brief and casual affair with Ian Gallagher (Gerard Kearns) and falls in love with him, Micky exhibits the fact that he is an eager suitor when he follows Ian around and is very emotionally demanding.
 Unlike Ian, none of Micky's family are aware of his homosexuality, despite several occasions when Micky has come close to coming out to them, or has daydreams about revealing his homosexuality to his family.
 In his early appearances, Micky has a dog, Nelson, whom he has been close to for years.
 Ian is disgusted to learn just how close they had become at one time, and declines to continue a relationship with Micky.
 By this time Micky is in love with him and wants everyone to know.
 When Micky is about to tell his family, Ian bursts into the room and tells them about what had happened with Micky and Nelson.
 Paddy immediately has Nelson put down, deeply upsetting Micky.